StuCodeGreen/nvim-setup/README.md

 # Neovim Setup

-This repository contains my custom Neovim configuration, designed to enhance my development experience with tailored settings, plugins, and key mappings for efficient coding experience.
+This is my custom Neovim configuration, designed to enhance my development experience with tailored settings, plugins, and key mappings for efficient coding experience.

 ## Features